← Back to Library

 What is the controlling cycle?+

 The controlling cycle flows: Wood parts Earth, Earth dams Water, Water extinguishes Fire, Fire melts Metal, Metal cuts Wood.
 This cycle maintains balance by preventing dominance.
-Moderate control is healthy; excessive control becomes the pathological "Overacting" cycle.
+Moderate control is stabilizing; excessive control becomes the "Overacting" cycle in traditional theory.

 How are the Five Elements used in Bazi?+

 In Bazi, each Heavenly Stem and Earthly Branch is assigned an element.
-The balance and interaction of these elements determines personality, strengths, weaknesses, and life trajectory.
+The balance and interaction of these elements help readers discuss personality, strengths, weaknesses, and timing themes.
 The Day Master's element is the core reference point; all other elements relate to it through the Ten Gods system.

 What are the Overacting and Insulting cycles?+

-The Overacting cycle (相乘) occurs when the controlling force is excessive — the controller overwhelms the controlled (e.g., too much Metal destroys Wood entirely).
-The Insulting cycle (相侮) is the reverse — the controlled element is so strong it attacks its controller (e.g., excessive Fire evaporates Water).
-Both are core pathological concepts in TCM diagnosis.
+The Overacting cycle (相乘) occurs when the controlling force is excessive and overwhelms the controlled.
+The Insulting cycle (相侮) is the reverse, where the controlled element pushes back against its controller.
+In TCM theory these are pattern concepts, not standalone diagnoses.

 What colors and directions correspond to each element?+

 Wood = green / East, Fire = red / South, Earth = yellow / Center, Metal = white / West, Water = black / North.
-These correspondences are widely used in Feng Shui layout, wardrobe selection, and Bazi remediation prescriptions.
+These correspondences are widely used in Feng Shui layout, wardrobe selection, and Bazi symbolic balancing advice.

 ABOUT THE AUTHOR